How to Change Your Lifestyle

 Not everyone notices in the same way.

-• Wheel of Life — see which areas of life feel full or depleted
+• Wheel of Life — to see which areas of life feel full or depleted

-• Autopilot Awareness Check — notice where life is running you
+• Autopilot Awareness Check — to notice where life is running you

-• Energy & Exhaustion Map — identify drains and restorers
+• Energy and Exhaustion Map — to identify drains and restorers

-• Joy & Aliveness Inventory — reconnect with small sparks of enjoyment
+• Joy and Aliveness Inventory — to reconnect with small sparks of enjoyment

 You Don’t Need to Know How to Change Yet